neverRare/butter/doc/language/pattern.md

 # Pattern

-Pattern can be used in [variable declaration], [function parameter], and iteration variable in [`for`] loop.
+Pattern can be used in [variable declaration], [match expression], and [`for`] loop.
 These are used to match against the structure of the value and possibly bind a value to a variable.

 [variable declaration]: variable_and_assignment.md#declaration
-[function parameter]: function.md#parameters
+[match expression]: match.md
 [`for`]: control_flow.md#for

+## Pattern group

+TODO

 ## Literal